 - Mac version can be more expensive

-The incredible popularity of the My Passport series stems from its perfect combination of storage capacity, durability, and affordability.
-Sure, there are quicker drives out there - after all this is not an SSD.
-One could also find cheaper gigabyte-per-dollar drives, but rarely do they combine all the qualities one can find in My Passport drives.
+The incredible popularity of the My Passport series stems from its perfect combination of storage space, durability, and affordability.
+Sure, there are quicker drives out there - after all, this is not an SSD.
+One could also find cheaper gigabyte-per-dollar drives, but rarely do they combine all the qualities one can find in My Passport.

 This Western Digital hard drive comes with a Micro-USB Type-B connector running USB 3.2 protocols.
 As is usual, you can plug in USB 2.0 cables as well, just expect the transfer speed to drop considerably.
 Unfortunately, there’s no Thunderbolt 3 support here.

 This drive clocks read/write speeds from 110 to 115 MB/s, depending on the test.
-This puts it in the middle tier when it comes to HDDs.
+This puts it in the middle tier for HDDs.

-Visually, the hard drive won’t turn any heads, but the added ripples on the surface add to the style and make holding the HDD easier.
-Otherwise, the plastic hard drive is small and light, which makes it ideal for use as a portable drive.
+Visually, the hard drive won’t turn any heads, but the ripples on its surface add some style points and make it harder to drop.
+Otherwise, the plastic storage device is small and light, making it ideally portable.

 The moniker ‘My Passport’ truly fits this hard drive.
-With it, you can carry any files you might need for your travels knowing that your data is secured by encryption and passwords.
-If you’re looking for affordable high-storage drives that work with both major operating systems, look no further.visit shop
+With this macOS external hard drive, you can carry any large files you might need for your travels, knowing that your data is secured by encryption and passwords.
+If you’re looking for the best external hard drives that work with both major operating systems, look no further.

 - Thunderbolt 3 port